celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

   --publicKey=publicKey                              The public key of the account that others may use to send you
                                                      encrypted messages

+  --usdGas                                           If --usdGas is set, the transaction is paid for with a feeCurrency
+                                                     of cUSD

   --useLedger                                        Set it to use a ledger wallet

 EXAMPLE